FHA Loan After Bankruptcy Mortgage Guidelines On Home Purchases

 - If the home buyer has a Chapter 13 Bankruptcy discharge, then there is no waiting period

 - FHA Loan after Chapter 13 Bankruptcy either during Chapter 13 or with less than 2 year wait period after discharged date need to be manually underwritten

-Borrowers will need a lender that is able to do manually underwriting.
+Borrowers will need a lender that is able to do manual underwriting.

 Importance Of Timely And Reestablished Credit During And After Bankruptcy

 Re-established credit is required and no late payments after the Chapter 13 Bankruptcy are required: